anthbapt/Geometry-Informed-Data-Representations/README.md

 # Geometry-Informed-Data-Representations
 Turing Challenge 2024

-I attached a notebook where I analysis a dataset with missingness (New York car crash) to study its geometry.
+I attached a notebook (Data_missingness_Geometry.ipynb) where I analysis a dataset with missingness (New York car crash) to study its geometry.

 You can also download the following toy datasets:
 * Migration incidents